EXA-UQ/EXAUQ-Toolbox/.github/CONTRIBUTING.md

 but stick to one singular thing in an issue.
 It should be structured as follows:

 1) **Motivation:** Why am I raising this as an issue?
-It could be a question, bug or feature request, but please let us know why you are raising it and how it well help the toolbox.
+It could be a question, bug or feature request, but please let us know why you are raising it and how it well help either the toolbox or a user of the toolbox.
 2) **Example:** How can I show this?
-In the case of a bug or feature request, please give a basic example that we can either, reproduce in the case of a bug, use as the basis for a test case if it is feature based.
+In the case of a bug or feature request, please give a basic example that we can either, reproduce in the case of a bug or use as the basis for a test case if it is feature based.
 3) **Acceptance Criteria:** How will we know that this issue is now closed?
-You could do this via bullet points/tasks or simply an explanation that gives clear criteria as to where you expect the Toolbox to be when it is finished.
+You could do this via bullet points/tasks or simply an explanation that gives clear criteria as what your expectations are at implementation.

+**Note discussion:** It may be that one of the maintenance team wish to clarify/discuss your issue further, please do keep an eye once the issue is open to answer any questions promptly.

 Poorly written issues will likely not be resolved without further clarification and if none received will likely be removed.
 However, this process takes time so please do ensure your issues conform to our requests.